CRANE: Correcting Errors in Raw Nanopore Signals Using Hidden Markov Models: Introduction

-To naively and quickly correct these oversegmentation errors, the most common approach used in several raw signal works~\cite{zhang_real-time_2021, firtina_rawhash_2023, firtina_rawhash2_2024, shivakumar_sigmoni_2024, firtina_rawsamble_2026} is to perform homopolymer compression (HPC) to quickly identify consecutive events with similar signal amplitudes and \emph{compress} them into one (e.g., by picking the first event in a homopolymer run), similar to error correction mechanisms in assembly~\cite{miller_aggressive_2008} and in read mapping tools~\cite{li_minimap2_2018} for basecalled sequences.
-Although HPC significantly improves the overall raw signal analysis by reducing \emph{some} of the oversegmentation errors, it can remove error-free and informative events, and accuracy is still limited by the underlying segmentation algorithm.
-To our knowledge, there is no error correction mechanism that can systemically learn from the errors that a segmentation algorithm can make for raw nanopore signals.
+To naively and quickly correct these oversegmentation errors, the most common approach used in several raw signal works~\cite{zhang_real-time_2021, firtina_rawhash_2023, firtina_rawhash2_2024, shivakumar_sigmoni_2024, firtina_rawsamble_2026} is to perform homopolymer compression (HPC) to quickly identify consecutive events with similar signal amplitudes and \emph{compress} them into one (e.g., by picking the first event in a homopolymer run of such events), similar to error correction mechanisms in assembly~\cite{miller_aggressive_2008} and in read mapping tools~\cite{li_minimap2_2018} for basecalled sequences.
+Although HPC significantly improves the overall raw signal analysis by reducing \emph{some} of the oversegmentation errors, it can remove error-free and informative events, and it is limited to correcting only oversegmentation errors, leaving other types of errors such as noise unhandled.
+To our knowledge, there is no error correction mechanism specifically designed to correct various types of errors in segmented raw signals.